mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

 For the declarative method, we have two options to create the manifest file:

-The first option is to use your favorite text editor and manually create a yaml manifest with the namespace specs.
+The first option is to use your favorite text editor and manually create a yaml manifest file with the namespace specs.

 The second option is to generate the manifest file via the `kubectl` command.
 Let's create another namespace and call it `backend` with this option.
 Type the below command and redirect the output to a file: